Skip to main content

 Use retrieval for large KBsFull injection becomes expensive in context and cost

-Use logs for debuggingIf all-chunks returns empty, check indexing, document state, and backend logs
+Use logs for debuggingIf direct injection returns empty, check indexing, document state, and backend logs

 CheckDescription